-US: Protests erupt in Wisconsin after police shoot unarmed black man; governor calls National Guard
+US: Protests erupt in Wisconsin after police shoot unarmed Black man; governor calls National Guard

 The Kenosha Police Department said the officers were responding to a ‘domestic incident’ but gave no details about what led to the shooting.

-Wisconsin Governor Tony Evers on Monday called the National Guard to quell protests that erupted in the wake of the police shooting an unarmed black man, reported The Washington Post.
+Wisconsin Governor Tony Evers on Monday called the National Guard to quell protests that erupted in the wake of the police shooting an unarmed Black man, reported The Washington Post.

 “This is a limited mobilisation of the National Guard focused on supporting the needs of local first responders to protect critical infrastructure, such as utilities and fire stations, and to ensure Kenoshians are able to assemble safely,” said the governor.
 He, however, did not give a time frame for how long the forces will remain in the city.

-The police shot a black man, identified as Jacob Blake, multiple times on Sunday evening.
+The police shot the man, identified as Jacob Blake, multiple times on Sunday evening.
 In a video footage shared on social media, three officers can be seen pointing their weapons at Blake as he walks around a parked car.
 As he opens the door and leans into the car, one officer can be seen grabbing his shirt and firing.
 Seven shots can be heard in the video.

 The Kenosha Police Department said the officers were responding to a “domestic incident” but gave no details about what led to the shooting.
 It is so far unclear who called the police.